Farmers Market Regional Workshops

 Farmers’ markets and direct-to-consumer opportunities are growing across the state and continue to be an important source of fresh fruit, vegetables, meat, dairy and other value added agricultural products from small towns to large metropolitan areas.
-In 2019, 57 farmers' markets were registered with the Kansas Department of Agriculture's Central Registration of Farmers' Markets.
+In 2020, 76 farmers' markets were registered with the Kansas Department of Agriculture's Central Registration of Farmers' Markets.

-To support Kansas' farmer's markets, six workshops were held throughout the state in February.
+To support Kansas' farmer's markets, six workshops are generally held throughout the state in February.
 Due to COVID-19, we are holding the workshop virtually this year.

-*Kansas vendors can also bring their sales scale to get tested and certified by the Kansas Department of Agriculture as part of their registration fee.
+Kansas vendors can get their sales scale tested and certified by the Kansas Department of Agriculture as part of their registration fee.
 Vendors planning to get their scale certified will need to provide up to 5 years of scale test reports or, if the scale has never been certified, it must have an active NTEP Certificate of Conformance.
 The following is a link to the NTEP Certificate website where you can research the status of your scale: https://www.ncwm.com/ntep-certificates.
 After you register and indicate you would like scale testing, you will be notified in due course of a time and place to bring your scale to get tested, which will be after the workshop.

 This workshop is supported by the Kansas Center for Sustainable Agriculture and Alternative Crops (KCSAAC) and the Kansas Sustainable Agriculture Research and Education Program (SARE).